Overview of Mold Types: Dangers and Protective Measures

-Molds are ubiquitous in nature, wherever decaying organic material is found.
-Such places can be found in forest soil or potting soil.
-For this reason, mold spores are also very often found in the air.
-Molds are essential for a functioning ecosystem.
+Mold fungi are ubiquitous in nature – wherever decomposing organic material is found, such as in forest soil or potting soil.
+Therefore, spores are also frequently detectable in the air.
+For a functioning ecosystem, mold fungi are essential.

 - Penicillium